 Maximiliano Mendez-Parra is a Research Fellow at ODI, trade economist and former agriculture trade official in Argentina with 14 years of experience, specialising in the analysis of multilateral and regional trade policies in agriculture and NAMA.
 He has worked in the analysis of regional trade agreements and unilateral preferences, as well as the evaluation of the WTO negotiation proposals in agriculture trade and effects on food security.
 He has studied the poverty and income distribution effects of the US-Peru and US-Colombia FTAs and of the Doha Round, and assessment of regional trade agreements.
 Max’s work for SET has focused on the impact of trade on economic transformation, with additional work on Tanzania’s industrialisation and backward linkages in Nigeria.

-Phyllis Papadavid leads the ODI’s work in International Macroeconomics.
+Phyllis Papadavid is an ODI Research Associate, leading work on macroeconomics.
 She has over a decade of experience as an international economist and senior financial strategist in investment banking and has advised governments, central banks and major financial institutions.
 Her expertise is in economic policy, exchange rate economics and financial crises. he has a strong interest in financial inclusion, infrastructure and spatial economics and advised Mongolia’s government on its railway expansion and housing regeneration.
 She has also advised multilateral organizations including the World Bank and the United Nations.
 Phyllis is a regular commentator in the UK and international media.

 Judith Tyson is Research Fellow at ODI, a specialist in financial market development for developing countries.
 She has more than two decades’ experience as an investment banker at JP Morgan and Deutsche Bank and spent six years at SOAS as a research assistant on the EU FESSUD project on financialisation, adjunct lecturer and completing a PhD in financial sector development.
 Her research has focused on capital markets, financial instability risks, financial inclusion, insurance and co-partnering of public and private sectors in financing for development.
 Judith’s work for SET has included country-level work on Liberia and Zimbabwe and analysis on services trade and mobilising finance.